 Windows are also a consideration, especially if you’re looking to convert your garage into a living room, studio or single room.
 You will need to address the location, size and number of windows you’re looking to install.
 You can expect to pay around £500-600 per window, however, prices may increase depending on the type and style of window.

-Whether you’re looking to relay your garage floor with vinyl, carpet, tiles or wood, you may want to concrete over your existing floor (unless it’s in very good condition, then you may not need it).
+Whether you’re looking to cover your garage floor with vinyl, carpet, tiles or wood, you may want to concrete over your existing floor (unless it’s in very good condition, then you may not need it).
 How much it will cost to lay concrete onto your garage floor obviously depends on the square footage of your garage floor and what areas need covering.
 Most slabs cost around £5 per square foot, which adds up to around £5,000 for a 30 x 30 slab that’s 6 inches deep.

 For a stud wall, you can expect to pay between £600 – £800, not including labour.